melezhik/swat/examples/hooks/README.md

+# SYNOPSIS

-- this is example of using swat hooks
+This is example of using swat hooks

-- usage: `swat examples/hooks http://jsonplaceholder.typicode.com`
+# Usage

+    swat examples/hooks